Conferment of Honorary Citizen Award to Sir David Lane

 The Honorary Citizen Award is conferred for life and is the highest form of recognition by Singapore’s government to foreigners who have made outstanding contributions to Singapore’s growth and development.

-Sir Lane was recognised for his significant contributions to the development of biomedical sciences in Singapore.
+Sir David was recognised for his significant contributions to the development of biomedical sciences in Singapore.
 He received his award from Singapore President Mdm Halimah Yacob on 25 August 2022 at a ceremony at the Istana.

 He is an Honorary Senior Fellow at A*STAR and its former Chief Scientist.
 He has held leadership positions at A*STAR’s Institute of Molecular and Cell Biology (IMCB) where he led efforts to discover new biomedical knowledge to improve healthcare and therapeutic outcomes.